 Are Acrylic Nails Vegan?

 Again, acrylic nails can be vegan so long as you choose the right products.
 Most of the time it’s the brushes which make the process not vegan.
-There are however products available to overcome this, so do some research and your vegan nails are just as able to enjoy acrylic nails!
+There are however products available to overcome this, so do some research and decide whether it’s right for you!

 Created by Instagram nail star Nails by Annabel, Glitterbels is a fully vegan, cruelty-free acrylic nail system that is perfect for nail professionals.
 The range offers a stunning selection of powders, from the soft core collection to the gorgeous mixed glitter powders.
 Try out the Glitterbels Starter Kit to introduce yourself to the range – and don’t forget to treat yourself to the Rainbow Brush Set!